TestJavaDev/java-resources/docs/3_system_design/Glossary of System Design Basics/15_Quorum.md

 * R=1 and W=N ⇒ full replication (write-all, read-one): undesirable when servers can be unavailable because writes are not guaranteed to complete.
 * Best performance (throughput/availability) when 1 < r < w < n1<r<w<n, because reads are more frequent than writes in most applications

+## Examples

+For leader election, Chubby uses Paxos, which use quorum to ensure strong consistency.
+As stated above, quorum is also used to ensure that at least one node receives the update in case of failures.
+For instance, in Cassandra, to ensure data consistency, each write request can be configured to be successful only if the data has been written to at least a quorum (or majority) of replica nodes.
+Dynamo replicates writes to a sloppy quorum of other nodes in the system, instead of a strict majority quorum like Paxos.
+All read/write operations are performed on the first NN healthy nodes from the preference list, which may not always be the first NN nodes encountered while walking the consistent hashing ring.